After Living Dozens Of Lives, Leading Stuntwoman Mimi Lesseos Has Lessons To Offer

 She entered the fight world young.
 When she was a teenager, Lesseos says she fled a rough household.
 Already armed with a bit of judo experience that she learned from her uncle, she found her way to mud wrestling by age 16.
 Working at Hollywood Tropicana at the time, she says, "I did the whole dance around the mud pit and fought another girl almost every night."

-Lesseos moved on to professional wrestling, and "Magnificient Mimi" was born But even though pro-wrestling moves are choreographed, Lesseos says your body still takes a beating.
+Lesseos moved on to professional wrestling, and "Magnificient Mimi" was born.
+But even though pro-wrestling moves are choreographed, Lesseos says your body still takes a beating.

 In 1990, she retired from the ring to start a career in writing, directing and producing her own action films.
-But while making her first film, Pushed to the Limit, she ran out funds.
+But while making her first film, Pushed to the Limit, she ran out of funds.
 To help make money to finish that film, she decided to re-enter the ring — this time in Japan.
 There, the money was good, but the action was brutal.

 She recalls particularly punishing stunt work while in Japan in a wrestling ring with electrical barbed wire in the place of ropes.
 "They were crazy," she says.
 "When you got kicked, you got kicked into the barb wire.
 And you would not only get shocked, but your skin would get stuck onto the barb wire."